zuozhenggh/learning-library/solutions-library/ebs-move-improve/lab300/labguide300.md

 # Lab 300: Provision Your Oracle E-Business Suite Environment

 ## Introduction
-Use the One-Click Provisioning feature of Oracle E-Business Suite Cloud Manager to provision an Oracle E-Business Suite environment.
+In this 45 mins lab, we will use the One-Click Provisioning feature of Oracle E-Business Suite Cloud Manager to provision an Oracle E-Business Suite environment.

 ## Part 1.
 Log in to EBS Cloud Manager
 1. Navigate to your Oracle E-Business Suite Cloud Manager application using the Login URL recorded in your Key-Data.txt file.